Homonationalism: Theoretical context and development

 This dynamic has also been explored further by philosopher Judith Butler who in 2008 referred to it as a form of sexual politics.
 Butler argues that the promotion of progressive rights, such as same-sex marriage, is often used to cement national identity by contrastring liberal, secular, European norms with the perceived conservatism of migrant or Muslim populations.

 The concept of homonationalism was developed to analyze and critique how LGBTQ+ movements have been incorporated into nationalist discourses, often alongside increasing anti-immigrant sentiment, while overlooking the continued presence of homophobia within Western societies.
 This critique includes how LGBTQ+ rights are frequently defined in terms of access to heteronormative institutions, e.g. military service and legal marriage while structural inequalities and ongoing homophobia within Western societies are often minimized.
 Claims of social equality in Western societies are often contrasted with countries that criminalize homosexuality or do not legally recognize same-sex marriages, particularly Muslim-majority nations, with such comparisons frequently used to reinforce civilizational hierarchies.

 In her 2013 article, "Rethinking Homonationalism", Puar emphasizes that the concept should not be reduced to a critique of individual political actors, policies or solely as a description of "bad politics".
 Rather, she presents homonationalism not as an isolated phenomenon, but as a feature of modernity, embedded within broader systems of neoliberal governance, security frameworks, and (global) capitalism, aligned with dominant Western societal constructions to uphold existing power structures.

 Related concepts

 Pinkwashing, also known as rainbow-washing

-Pinkwashing is the strategic promotion of LGBTQ+ rights by states or institutions to present themselves as progressive and tolerant, thereby diverting attention from other human rights abuses, particularly in the context of occupation, settler-colonialism, or militarization.
-The phrase gained popularity in discussions about Israel's public diplomacy, where Israel's support for LGBTQ+ rights is frequently cited while deflecting criticism of its treatment of Palestinians.
-Academics such as Maya Mikdashi and Sarah Schulman argue that such representations frame Israel a beacon of LGBTQ+ inclusivity, while portraying Palestinian Arab and/or Muslim societies as inherently homophobic, reinforcing orientalist and islamophobic assumptions.
+Pinkwashing, also known as rainbow-washing, emerged informally in the United States in 2010 and refers to the co-option of LGBTQ-friendly messaging by states, corporations, or other institutions to present themselves as progressive while deflecting criticism of their other policies or practices such as human rights abuses.
+The moniker gained popularity in discussions about Israel's public diplomacy, where Israel's support for LGBTQ+ rights is frequently cited while deflecting criticism of its treatment of Palestinians.
+Academics such as Maya Mikdashi and Sarah Schulman argue that such representations frame Israel as a beacon of LGBTQ+ inclusivity, while portraying Palestinian Arab and/or Muslim societies as inherently homophobic, reinforcing orientalist and islamophobic assumptions.